 A pound (lb) is a unit of mass used in the imperial and United States customary systems of measurement.
 Its history dates back to ancient Rome, where the libra pondo was used as a standard of weight.
 Over time, the pound has been redefined, with the modern international avoirdupois pound being defined as exactly 0.45359237 kilograms.

 A kilogram (kg), on the other hand, is the base unit of mass in the International System of Units (SI), the metric system.
 It is defined as the mass of the International Prototype Kilogram (IPK), a platinum-iridium cylinder stored at the International Bureau of Weights and Measures (BIPM) in France.
-However, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant, ensuring a more stable and universally accessible definition.
+On the flip side, in 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant, ensuring a more stable and universally accessible definition.

 Historical Context